mosajjal/dnsmonster/README.md

   -allowDomainsFile="": Only output domains matching items in the CSV file path -allowDomainsFileType="csv": allowDomainsFile type.
 Options: csv and hashtable.
 Hashtable is ONLY fqdn, csv can support fqdn, prefix and suffix logic but it's much slower
-  -allowDomainsRefreshInterval=1m0s: Hot-Reload allowDomainsFile file interval -batchSize=100000: Minimun capacity of the cache array used to send data to clickhouse.
+  -allowDomainsRefreshInterval=1m0s: Hot-Reload allowDomainsFile file interval -captureStatsDelay=1s: Duration to calculate interface stats -clickhouseAddress="localhost:9000": Address of the clickhouse database to save the results -clickhouseBatchSize=100000: Minimun capacity of the cache array used to send data to clickhouse.
 Set close to the queries per second received to prevent allocations
-  -captureStatsDelay=1s: Duration to calculate interface stats -clickhouseAddress="localhost:9000": Address of the clickhouse database to save the results -clickhouseDebug=false: Debug Clickhouse connection -clickhouseDelay=1s: Interval between sending results to ClickHouse -clickhouseOutputType="skipdomains": What should be written to clickhouse. options: all, skipdomains, allowdomains, none.
-No value for this field means none
+  -clickhouseDebug=false: Debug Clickhouse connection -clickhouseDelay=1s: Interval between sending results to ClickHouse -clickhouseOutputType=2: What should be written to clickhouse. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -config="": path to config file
   -cpuprofile="": write cpu profile to file -defraggerChannelReturnSize=500: Size of the channel where the defragged packets are returned